KnudsenMorten/AzLogDcrIngestPS/README.md

 Moving forward, Microsoft has introduced the concept of **Azure Data Collection Rules (DCRs)**, which I am a big fan of.

 The reasons for that are:
+* possibility to remove data before being sent into LogAnalytics (remove "noice" data/cost optimization, GDPR/compliance)
+* possibility to add data before being sent into LogAnalytics
+* possibility to merge data before being sent into LogAnalytics
+* data quality is better for array data, as array data is converted into dynamic - whereas the old MMA-method would convert array data into strings
+* support to send to other destinations
-* support for file based logs collection (txt, Windows Firewall)
+* support for file based logs collection (txt-logs, Windows Firewall logs)
-* advanced support for collection of performance data (fx.
-SQL performance performance counters)
+* advanced support for advanced collection of performance data (including new collection type like SQL performance counters)
 * support for SNMP traps logs collection
-* possibiity to remove data before being sent into LogAnalytics (remove "noice" data/cost optimization, GDPR/compliance)
-* possibility to add data before being sent into LogAnalytics (normalization)
-* possibility to merge data before being sent into LogAnalytics (normalization)
 * security is based on Azure AD RBAC
-* naming of data columns are prettier, as they contain the actual name - and not for example ComputerName_s indicating it is a string value
+* naming of data columns are prettier, as they contain the actual name - and not for example ComputerName_s indicating it is a string valu
-* data quality is better for array data, as array data is converted into dynamic - whereas the old MMA-method would convert array data into strings
-* future: support to send to other destinations (AMA only)

-If I should mention some disadvantages, then they are:
+If I should mention some challenges, then they are:
 * complexity is higher, because you have 1-2 more "middle-tiers" involved (DCR, DCE)
 * table/DCR/schema must be defined before sending data (this is why I build the powershell function AzLogDcrIngestPS)